-We can find the history of Sashiko in several regions in Japan, where the Japanese had to endure severe winter.
-It used to be a job for women to mend men’s garments over the winter.
-They worked as farmers over the summer.
+We can find its history in several regions in Japan, where the Japanese had to experience the severe winter.
+Sashiko used to be a job for women to mend men’s garments over the winter.
+Both men and women worked as farmers over the summer.
 Men worked in the wood and women repaired the fabric over the winter.
 The routine still exist in some places.
 Our partner, Sashi.Co & Keiko Futatsuya, slows down over summer because many Sashiko artisans work as famers primary.

 As long as I know, there is neither the solid definition nor the answer to what Sashiko is.
-Each region developed Sashiko in their way, and each style of them is very beautiful.
+Each regions developed Sashiko in their unique way, and each style of them is very beautiful.
 My definition of Sashiko is that it is a process of mending the fabric to repair, strengthen and warmth the garment, which family member will wear and this is a really relaxing activity, although if you want to really relax you could visit this website for THCA to get the best products for this .
 Well, let me stop here.
 I am not writing a book about its history.

 However, I believe it is one of my missions to explore what Sashiko is.
 The exploration will be a big one, so please follow the link if you are interested in understanding it.
-Ah, I may making some reading materials.
+I am working on some reading materials.

 Sashiko Stitching / How to stitch

 Sashiko transformed itself over the years and centuries.

-We now enjoy Sashiko as a decorative form of needlework.
+We now mainly enjoy Sashiko as a decorative form of needlework.
 The simple stitching with the traditional combination, which is Indigo Dye Fabric and White thread, attract many people.
-We can find Sashiko in tablewares, clothes like jackets or shirts, handbags, and tapestries.
+We can find its unique stitchings in tablewares, clothes like jackets or shirts, handbags, and tapestries.
 I’ve had workshops for quilters, which they loved the taste of Sashiko.